tcrurav/bluecity/README.md

 ## Installation instructions if you want to deploy the project with Docker

-Clone this project it in your PC:
+Clone this project in your PC:

 ```
 git clone https://github.com/tcrurav/bluecity.git